fjcmontenegro/notes/react-debounce.md

 Works nicely with functions that interact with states.
 Just list the correct dependencies.

-Using `useMemo` here instead of `useCallback` because we want React to run the function, generating the debounced one. `useCallback` would return a function that creates a debounced function. `useMemo` runs the function that creates a debonced function.
+Using `useMemo` here instead of `useCallback` because we want React to run the function, generating the debounced one. `useCallback` would return a function that creates a debounced function, and we want to create a debounced function only once. `useMemo` does that, it runs the function that creates a debounced function.